 A good webinar will be recorded and have presentation slides available afterwards.
 At OUP we always send recordings, handouts and presentation slides.
 We do this so that you don’t need to take notes or desperately try to remember what was said.
 You can really embrace the moment!
 Chat with our experts (and each other!), interact with the session and take the time to learn and ask questions.

 Katy Corderoy is the marketing manager for the customer events team at OUP ELT.
 She joined OUP in 2017 with the objective of running the first online conference – this became what we now know as ELTOC.
-Katy has a masters in Children’s Literature and is currently studying for her PhD alongside full time work.
-She is studying in the department for English Literature at University of Reading.
-In her free time Katy enjoys to travel and spending time with her cat Luna.
+Katy has a masters in Children’s Literature and is currently studying for her PhD alongside full-time work.
+She is studying in the department for English Literature at the University of Reading.
+In her free time, Katy enjoys to travel and spending time with her cat Luna.

 18 February 2021 at